Exploiting Automorphisms of Temporal Graphs for Fast Exploration and Rendezvous: Conclusions Future Work

 \section{Conclusions \& Future Work}

 In this work, we looked at temporal graphs where agents know the complete information of the temporal graph ahead of time.
 In this clairvoyant setting, we studied the temporal exploration problem ($\texp$) and showed how to bound the exploration time of a temporal graph using the structural graph property of the number of orbits of the automorphism group of the temporal graph.
 Additionally, we formalized the problem of asymmetric rendezvous in this setting as the temporal rendezvous problem ($\trp$) and showed how to adapt our ideas for $\texp$ to solve $\trp$ quickly.
-For both $\texp$ and $\trp$ we provided lower bounds such that the gap between upper and lower bounds is $O(n^\epsilon)$ for any fixed $\epsilon > 0$.
+For both $\texp$ and $\trp$ we provided lower bounds such that the gap between upper and lower bounds is $O(n^\epsilon)$ for any fixed $\epsilon > 0$. \full{Finally, we gave a randomized algorithm to construct a temporal walk $W$ that visits all vertices of a given orbit with probability at least $1-\epsilon$ for any $0<\epsilon<1$ such that $W$ spans $O((n^{5/3}+rn)\log n)$ time steps.
+The runtime of this algorithm consists of $O(n^{1/3} \log (n/\epsilon))$ linear-time {considerations} of the snapshots that exist in the aforementioned time span.
+For this, we also gave an alternative algorithm that has an expected runtime that consists of $O(n^{1/3})$ linear-time {considerations}, and provides the specified temporal walk with probability $1$.}

 There are several ways in which our work can be extended.
 One line of research for both problems is to reduce the gap between the lower and upper bounds by improving either of them.
 A second line of work is to study the symmetric variant of rendezvous in the given setting and see if something can be said about it.
 Another interesting situation to explore is when multiple agents are used to explore the temporal graph (and also if multiple agents need to perform temporal rendezvous) and how much faster solutions in these scenarios might be.

-Lastly, a possible avenue of research is to study the structural properties provided by automorphism groups and how they can be used to tackle other problems that concern temporal graphs.
+Lastly, a possible avenue of research is to study the structural properties provided by automorphism groups and how they can be used to tackle other problems that concern temporal graphs. \app{